Friends-of-Monika/mas-presence/doc/CUSTOMIZING.md

-If you feel like learning by example, you might as well look into `config/` folder which contains all maintained presence config files that are well commented and documented for your convenience and understanding.
+If you feel like learning by example, you might as well look into `config/` folder which contains all maintained presence config files that are well commented and documented for your convenience and understanding as well as [EXAMPLES.md](EXAMPLES.md) page.
 If you want to learn some theory though, here it is, right below.

 ## Basic principles